-0.074 Indicator 2: Closed complaints.
+0.1094 Indicator 2: Closed complaints.

-The number of complaints closed at stage one as a percentage of all complaints : 81% The number of complaints closed at stage two as a percentage of all complaints: 5% The number of complaints closed at stage 2 after escalation as a percentage of all complaints: 14% Indicator 3: Complaints upheld, partially upheld and not upheld.
+The number of complaints closed at stage one as a percentage of all complaints : 84% The number of complaints closed at stage two as a percentage of all complaints: 10% The number of complaints closed at stage 2 after escalation as a percentage of all complaints: 6% Indicator 3: Complaints upheld, partially upheld and not upheld.

-The number of complaints upheld at stage one as % of all complaints closed at stage one: 0% The number of complaints not upheld at stage one as a percentage of all complaints closed at stage one: 88% The number of complaints partially upheld at stage one as a percentage of all complaints closed at stage one: 12% The number of complaints upheld at stage two as % of all complaints closed at stage two: 0% The number of complaints not upheld at stage two as a percentage of all complaints closed at stage two: 100% The number of complaints partially upheld at stage two as a percentage of all complaints closed at stage two: 0% The number of escalated complaints upheld at stage two as % of all escalated complaints closed at stage two: 33% The number of escalated complaints not upheld at stage two as a percentage of all escalated complaints closed at stage two: 66% The number of escalated complaints partially upheld at stage two as a percentage of all escalated complaints closed at stage two: 0% Indicator 4: Average time in working days for a full response to complaints at each stage.
-Average time in working days to respond to complaints at stage one: 1.6 days Average time in working days to respond to complaints at stage two: 35 days1 Average time in working days to respond to complaints after escalation: 10.7days Indicator 5: Percentage of complaints at each stage which were closed in full within the set timescales of 5 and 20 working days.
-The number of complaints closed at stage one within 5 working days as % of total number of stage one complaints: 100% The number of complaints closed at stage two within 20 working days as % of total number of stage one complaints: 0% The number of escalated complaints within 20 working days as % of total number of stage one complaints: 67% Indicator 6: Number of cases where an extension was authorised.
+The number of complaints upheld at stage one as % of all complaints closed at stage one: 24% The number of complaints not upheld at stage one as a percentage of all complaints closed at stage one: 73% The number of complaints partially upheld at stage one as a percentage of all complaints closed at stage one: 4% The number of complaints upheld at stage two as % of all complaints closed at stage two: 0% The number of complaints not upheld at stage two as a percentage of all complaints closed at stage two: 100% The number of complaints partially upheld at stage two as a percentage of all complaints closed at stage two: 0% The number of escalated complaints upheld at stage two as % of all escalated complaints closed at stage two: 33% The number of escalated complaints not upheld at stage two as a percentage of all escalated complaints closed at stage two: 33% The number of escalated complaints partially upheld at stage two as a percentage of all escalated complaints closed at stage two: 33% Indicator 4: Average time in working days for a full response to complaints at each stage.
+Average time in working days to respond to complaints at stage one: 2.5 days Average time in working days to respond to complaints at stage two: 9 days Average time in working days to respond to complaints after escalation: 9 days Indicator 5: Percentage of complaints at each stage which were closed in full within the set timescales of 5 and 20 working days.
+The number of complaints closed at stage one within 5 working days as % of total number of stage one complaints: 88% The number of complaints closed at stage two within 20 working days as % of total number of stage one complaints: 100% The number of escalated complaints within 20 working days as % of total number of stage one complaints: 100% Indicator 6: Number of cases where an extension was authorised.

-The number of complaints closed at stage one where extension was authorised, as % all complaints at stage one: 0% The number of complaints closed at stage two where extension was authorised, as % all complaints at stage one: 50% Indicator 7: Customer satisfaction The statutory functions undertaken by the Assessor and Electoral Registration Officer are covered by a number of different appeal mechanisms, such as Non Domestic Valuation and Council Tax Appeals and some aspects of Electoral Registration.
+The number of complaints closed at stage one where extension was authorised, as % all complaints at stage one: 0% The number of complaints closed at stage two where extension was authorised, as % all complaints at stage two: 0% Indicator 7: Customer satisfaction The statutory functions undertaken by the Assessor and Electoral Registration Officer are covered by a number of different appeal mechanisms, such as Non Domestic Valuation and Council Tax Appeals and some aspects of Electoral Registration.
 Representations under these are quite rightly not recorded as complaints.
 The resolution of these appeals can be confrontational or adversarial, despite this our staff have scored consistently highly for their professionalism and knowledge in our Customer Satisfaction Survey.
 The relatively low number of customer complaints does not lend itself to an analysis solely of these.
 Indicator 8: Learning from Complaints Reports of the number and type of complaints received are submitted to the management team at each meeting, normally held every 4 to 6 weeks with any trends being identified.
 Our recording mechanism is being further refined to improve our learning outcomes and attempt to reduce the number of complaints where an extension in time is required.
-1 This related to one complaint where further information was requested from the complainant on several occasions without a response from them.